dbaptiste08/GroupProject2/README.md

 # Manipulations Applied to Dataset for Analysis:
 The data set consists of data on high school Iowa dropouts and median household income by counties in Iowa.
-The only manipulation done to this dataset was adding all the separate races, African American, Native American, etc., into one pivot to display the results in a clear, visually appealing manner.
+These originally two separate datasets were combined for this project.
+An additional manipulation done to this dataset was adding all the separate races, African American, Native American, etc., into one pivot to display the results in a clear, visually appealing manner.
 We also had to add a calculated field of drop out rate by making a function by dividing overall dropouts over overall enrollment.